emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Sites UI is very good, feels modern, has lots of user-settings. ✔️
 1. Site has watch lists + continue watching, and they can be synced across devices. ✔️
 1. Site has no sorting or content discoverability options. ❌
 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Uses custom version of vidstack player. 🟡
-1. Site does not have watch parties. ❌

-***
-## TMovie
-### Score: 13/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. UI is solid, feels clean and modern. ✔️
-1. The site has watch lists, but they cannot be synced across devices. 🟡
-1. Site has decent sorting but is otherwise lacking in terms of content discoverability. 🟡
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Uses custom version of vidstack player. 🟡